 - What does gender equality mean to you?

 - What is one of the most pressing issues related to gender equality?

 - What can each of us do on an individual level to achieve change?

 - What is the next milestone in gender equality that you would like to see achieved?

 - What gives you hope that we are achieving progress?

 Envision a gender equal society

 What if gender equality were already a reality?
 Use information available about the benefits of advancing gender equality to envision what a gender equal society would look like for people of all genders.
 Unleash your creative side and write a fictional account, or better yet, design a graphic novel or comic strip that brings this vision to life.
 By creating a vivid picture of gender equality, you can show everyone what we stand to gain by working to achieve progress.
-Post your creative writing or artwork on social media using the hashtag #EveryoneBenefits, submit it to a print or online publication, or share it in a community or classroom setting.
+Submit your creative writing or artwork to a print or online publication, or share it on your social media channels.